What is the difference between full frame and crop sensor?

 So, while you get a broader view of the scene, the depth of the field becomes less.
 You will get more bokeh than the crop sensor.
 The image quality might not be as great as the full-frame picture it gives good reach with the multiplier.
 The crop sensors are cheaper and with the extra reach, you can get good sports pictures and wildlife photography.

 For those on a budget, use of the crop sensor and the low price of the DSLR camera will help.
 They get great pictures without any huge cost.
-But, the professional always gets better pictures with his full-frame and the longer telephoto lens.
+But, the professional always get better pictures with his full-frame and the longer telephoto lens.
 Professional photographers use this type of setup for their sports photography.
 The pairing is anyway costly since the 400 mm low light lens paired with high-end cameras such as Canon 1DX or a Nikon D4 is going to cost about $17,000 – $20,000.
 The hobby photographer can use the crop sensor with a standard lens and get away by paying $3000 – $5000.
 The entire thing is compact and costs much lesser.

 Qwikgear is a photography equipment rental shop in Bangalore.
 You can rent all your cameras, lenses, lights, movie cameras, and more from them.
 The cost is nominal and the service is great.
-They do delivery and pickup so you need not stir out of your house.
+They do delivery and pickup so you need not to stir out of your house.
 Another great rental place in Bangalore is WildClickz.
 Check them out if you go to Bangalore on a vacation.